-Diversity in PR and is presented in partnership with SummersDirect Conferences & Events.
+Diversity in PR (October 14, 2021) is presented in partnership with SummersDirect Conferences & Events.

 In the past year, it’s become clear that the conversation around diversity, inclusion, equity and belonging has fundamentally changed.
 Public Relations professionals are looking at their organizations, their departments, and themselves and reflecting on our own roles in protecting systemic norms that keep diverse professionals from moving up through organizations.